yusufcnr/100Days-Code-LW3/README.md

 My basic plan is below but something takes longer than plan and something else takes shorter.
 Main goal is take no day off and continue to code everyday.

-I wish luck, consistency and power for every one who is participating.
+I wish luck, consistency and power for everyone who is participating.

 Join us here👇